-The Act, clearly stipulates the ‘time’ and the ‘place for the performance of marriage.
+The Act clearly stipulates the ‘time’ and the ‘place for the performance of marriage’.
 Time for performing of marriage rituals has been fixed to six in the morning and seven in the evening and the place where the marriage is to be performed is the Church.
-The Clergy of the Church, under a special issued are given flexibility in the time and place for performance of the marriage.
+The Clergy of the Church is given flexibility for the time and place for performance of the marriage.

 An application for registration of marriage is made by the parties to the concerned authority in whose Jurisdiction either party has been residing.
 Marriage is registered in the Marriage Register, by the Registrar who was present and performed the marriage of the couple.
-The acknowledgement slip of the registration is signed by both the parties to the marriage along with their witnesses and is attached to the register as a proof that the marriage was registered.
+The acknowledgement slip of the registration is signed by both the parties to the marriage along with their witnesses and is attached to the register as proof.
 These acknowledgement slips are sent out at the end of the month to the Registrar General of Births, Deaths and Marriages.
 Indian Christian marriages can also be endorsed under a special provision without a prior notice.

 India has adopted the Convention on the Elimination of All Forms of Discrimination against Women

 A court marriage can take place or be solemnized in the court itself in the presence of a Marriage O

 In India, there are different religious laws which encompass regulations pertaining to maintenance r

 Sikh marriages, being a holy union considered sacrament, are performed with the blessing of the ‘G